4. Performing an Initial Build¶

 It is possible to build TF-A using Clang or Arm Compiler 6.
 To do so

 CCneeds to point to the clang or armclang binary, which will also select the clang or armclang assembler.
-Be aware that the GNU linker is used by default.
+Be aware that for Arm Compiler, the GNU linker is used by default.
+However for Clang LLVM linker (LLD) is used by default.
 In case of being needed the linker can be overridden using the

 LDvariable.
-Clang linker version 6 is known to work with TF-A.
+LLVM linker (LLD) version 9 is known to work with TF-A.

 In both cases

 CROSS_COMPILEshould be set as described above.